Builders in Ontario are deemed to provide statutory warranty coverage as described in the Ontario New Home Warranties Plan Act.

 The maximum coverage for condominium common elements is $50,000 times the number of units, up to a maximum of $2.5 million.

 The maximum combined coverage for a condominium project (units and common elements) is $50 million.

 There is a maximum of $15,000 for warranted damage caused by environmentally harmful substances or hazards and a maximum of $25,000 for coverage of septic systems.

 Tarion ensures new home buyers receive the statutory warranty coverage they are entitled to under the Act.
 Most issues are resolved by builders without involvement by Tarion, however we will intervene if a builder fails to honour their warranty obligations.

 Statutory warranty coverage is different from the warranties for items provided by manufacturers, suppliers or subcontractors (such as appliances or flooring).
 Claims for these items should be made directly to the product provider.

 The statutory warranty protection is broad, but it is not all inclusive.
 The warranty coverage has limitations and exclusions.
-Home buyers are encouraged to understand the scope of warranty coverage by reading this website and the Homeowner Information Package, which is an important publication created by Tarion, providing a general overview of warranty coverage.
+Home buyers are encouraged to understand the scope of warranty coverage by reading this website and visiting the Learning Hub.
 The statutory warranties are in addition to any warranties or rights the homebuyer may have under contract or otherwise.